join3r/hass/README.md

   - Logs the action to the Home Assistant logbook

 ### Heating Deactivation
-- When temperature reaches or exceeds the target temperature AND stays there for the configured duration (default: 15 minutes):
+- When temperature reaches or exceeds the target temperature:
+  - Continues heating for the configured duration (default: 15 minutes)
-  - Turns off the climate entity
+  - After the duration expires, turns off the climate entity
   - Logs the action to the Home Assistant logbook

 ### Safety Features